hardenedlinux/Debian-GNU-Linux-Profiles/docs/strongswan(ipsec)-in-debian.md

 ##Scenario

-Android users use strongswan client to connect VPN gateway(host).
+Android user can use strongswan client to connect VPN server.
 Make sure connection between host and client remain secrecy and integrity. (enable PFS by using DH groups)

 ##Keyword: ikev2, pfs, ipsec, android